-In November 2015, an accounting pronouncement was issued by the FASB to simplify the presentation of deferred income taxes within the balance sheet.
-This pronouncement eliminates the requirement that deferred tax assets and liabilities are presented as current or noncurrent based on the nature of the underlying assets and liabilities.
-Instead, the pronouncement requires all deferred tax assets and liabilities, including valuation allowances, be classified as noncurrent.
-This pronouncement is effective for fiscal years beginning after December 15, 2016, with early adoption permitted.
-The Company intend to adopt this pronouncement on January 1, 2017, and the adoption will not have a material impact on its financial position and/or results of operations.
+the Company's consolidated financial requirement that deferred tax assets and position and/or results of operations.
+In liabilities are presented as current or addition, the Company also adopted the noncurrent based on the nature of the accounting pronouncement issued by the underlying assets and liabilities.
+Instead, FASB to update the guidance related to the pronouncement requires all deferred the presentation of debt issuance costs. tax assets and liabilities, including This guidance requires debt issuance valuation allowances, be classified as costs, related to a recognized debt is liability, be presented in the consolidated effective for fiscal years beginning after balance sheet as a direct deduction from December 15, 2016, with early adoption the carrying amount of the related debt permitted.
+The Company intend to adopt liability rather than being presented as an adopted and the adoption is not expected to have pronouncement on a retrospective basis, a material impact on the Company's and the adoption did not have a material financial position and/or results of impact on the Company's consolidated financial position and/or results of operations.